CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 Facebook widgets only select yes in one of them.
 There is also an option to turn off the **Module css** if you want to add your own styling.
 Next is the **NoFollow** option this provides a way to tell search engines don't follow a particular link.

-The last option is whether to display a **Link Back to CoalaWeb** as always it's appreciated but its up to you plus you can choose what text to display next to the link. *Note: If your site is multilingual leave blank and use the language files. \[Figure-17\]*
+The last option is whether to display a
+**Link Back to CoalaWeb** which is always appreciated but its up to you plus you can choose what text to display next to the link. *Note: If your site is multilingual leave blank and use the language files. \[Figure-17\]*